Mass Partitions via Equivariant Sections of Stiefel Bundles: Related Questions and Results

 We conclude this paper by discussing some research related to Question 1.1.
 Of most importance is an equipartition problem originally posed by Gr\"unbaum [12].
 Instead of asking for a collection of $k$ hyperplanes, each of which bisects a given collection of mass distributions, one demands instead that the hyperplanes {\it equipartition} each of the measures, i.e., that the each of the $2^k$ orthants determined by the $k$ hyperplanes contains $1/2^k$ the measure of each mass distribution.
 A triple $(k,m,n)$ is said to be {\it admissible} if any $m$ mass distributions on $\mathbb{R}^n$ can be equipartitioned by $k$ hyperplanes, and one searches for the minimum $n=\Delta(k,m)$ for which $(k,m,n)$ is admissible.
 By considering the unit ball in $\mathbb{R}^n$, one can deduce as in [21] that the admissibility of $(k,m,n)$ implies that any $(m-1)$ distributions on $\mathbb{R}^n$ can be equipartitioned by $k$ orthogonal hyperplanes.
 In particular, one has $\Omega^\perp(2;m-1, \Delta(k,m))\geq k$ and $\Omega^\perp(4;m-1, \Delta(2k,m))\geq k$.
 For instance, the values $\Delta(2, 2^{r+1}-1) = 3\cdot 2^r-1$ of [16] imply that $\Omega^\perp(4; 2^{r+1}-2, 3\cdot 2^r-1)\geq 1$.

-A major breakthrough on estimates of $\Delta(k,m)$ was given by Ramos [21], whose results were extended substantially in [16].
+A major breakthrough on estimates of $\Delta(k,m)$ was given by Ramos [22], whose results were extended substantially in [17] and then in [9-10].
 Better conditions for ensuring the orthogonality of equipartitioning hyperplanes were provided in [11].
-Closely related to these results are those of Makeev [14], who showed ($i$) that for a single measure on $\mathbb{R}^n$, one always find $n-1$ pairwise orthogonal hyperplanes, any two of which equipartition the measure, (thereby establishing $\Omega^\perp(4;1,n) = \lfloor\frac{n}{2}\rfloor$), and ($ii$) that for any two such measures on $\mathbb{R}^n$ one can find $(n-1)$ pairwise orthogonal hyperplanes, any two of which equipartition both measures (thereby establishing the values $\Omega^\perp(4;2,n) = \lfloor \frac{n-1}{2}\rfloor$ and $\Omega^\perp(2;2,n)=n-1$).
+Closely related to these results are those of Makeev [16], who showed ($i$) that for a single measure on $\mathbb{R}^n$, one always find $n-1$ pairwise orthogonal hyperplanes, any two of which equipartition the measure, (thereby establishing $\Omega^\perp(4;1,n) = \lfloor\frac{n}{2}\rfloor$), and ($ii$) that for any two such measures on $\mathbb{R}^n$ one can find $(n-1)$ pairwise orthogonal hyperplanes, any two of which equipartition both measures (thereby establishing the values $\Omega^\perp(4;2,n) = \lfloor \frac{n-1}{2}\rfloor$ and $\Omega^\perp(2;2,n)=n-1$).
+Finally, we note that the values $\Omega(3;1,2)=\Omega(4;1,2)=1$ were also obtained by B\'ar\'any and Matou\v sek ([5, 6]), and that $\Omega(3;n-1,n)=1$ was established in [26].